dependablecomputinglab/csi3102-tutorial/README.md

 ##System Requirement
 **memory + storage > 2GiB**

-If your memory > 2GiB, you have to use swap file to build gem5
+- If memory < 2GiB, you have to use swap file to build gem5
+- If memory + storage < 2GiB, there is no way to build gem5

 ##STEP1: Install git
 If you use Ubuntu,